MLFP-90803-SP24-FinalProjects/Team17-FinalProject/README.md

 We think since we all come from different learning, cultural, and social styles, we believe that as a team it makes our need for communication even more important.
 Everyone has different lives, so we have committed to weekly updates on our project via Whatsapp and when the Sprints are due we will make sure to schedule an in-person meeting with each other the week before to make sure there's enough time to get the project done.
 We are all flexible and the convenience of us living so close to one another allows us to get the work done efficiently.

+## Sprint 3

+### Title
+An initial title for your project (e.g. AirBnB Analysis in Pittsburgh).

+### Authors
+Right after the title, make sure to include the authors of the project.
+You should include the following:

+* Full names
+* Emails

+### Brief Description / Context
+A brief description/context of the problem you are approaching and problem understanding.
+Think about answering the following points:

+- Why is this topic relevant?
+- Who does this topic affect?
+Where does it happen?
+When did it happen?
+- What are your motivations for addressing this topic?

+### Variable Description
+A brief description of the dataset/s you chose (e.g., number of variables, year, etc).

+- Include an exact link to the dataset (we should be able to download your data directly from this link)
+- DO NOT  include the dataset in your repo!
+Please put it in your .gitignore, that way you can use the dataset in your local repos but it will not be reflected into your GitHub.
+- Describe the format your data comes in
+- Describe any relevant metadata
+- List the variables (at a high level)

+### Questions to Answer
+Include 3-5 questions to ask your dataset.
+These questions are not meant to be technical but about the topic (and dataset/s) you choose.
+Keep in mind that you will provide answers to these questions by building models.
+After each question, include a description of the target variable you plan to use (if you are using supervised learning) and the type of task you think this question will require (classification, prediction, etc).

+### Running the Project

+In this section, you can include instructions on how to run your project.
+Think of them as steps.
+Include which notebook to run first and what each notebook contains.